The deadline for filing your Corporate Income Tax Return (Form C-S/ Form C-S (Lite)/ Form C) for the Year of Assessment (YA) 2023 is 30 Nov 2023.

 User Guide - Form C (Company) (PDF, 2.47MB)

 We encourage you to file early.
 Penalties and enforcement actions may be taken for late or non-filing of your company’s Corporate Income Tax Return.

-For Form C-S filers, you can also use the digital solution created by IRAS and the Accounting and Corporate Regulatory Authority (ACRA).
-This solution allows companies to automate the preparation and filing of Form C-S and Annual Return with IRAS and ACRA respectively via accounting software.
-The digital solution leverages the Application Programming Interface (API) to simplify the tax filing process for companies and reduces their risk of making errors.
-Learn more about the digital solution.
+For Form C-S filers, you may also adopt #SeamlessFilingFromSoftware (#SFFS) to automate the preparation and filing of Form C-S to IRAS via accounting software.
+The entire filing process including Corppass authentication is linked to IRAS’ systems via Application Programming Interfaces (APIs), which acts as intermediaries that allow 2 applications to talk to each other.
+This simplifies the tax filing process for companies and reduces their risk of making errors.
+Learn more about #SFFS.

 You can also access our e-Learning videos to learn more about Corporate Income Tax.